maxvisser/rocketchat.github.io/_posts/2017/01/2017-01-04-creating-facebook-of-stocks.md

 ---
-title: TechMeetsTrader:/ a social network for traders
+title: TechMeetsTrader: a social network for traders
 categories:
   - Partnerships
   - Community